-LEAVE - UNPAID
+LEAVES - UNPAID

 Employees are allowed to take up to five days unpaid leave per year with only wages deducted for this period of leave.
 Employees requesting unpaid leave in excess of five days must receive school board approval.
-Any unpaid leave granted in excess of five days is subject to both wage and benefit deduction.
-Exceeding five days of unpaid leave without school board approval may be considered grounds for termination due to failure to report to duty.
+Unpaid leave taken in excess of five days, without prior school board approval, may be considered as grounds for dismissal.